 - What happened when you listened?
 Did you avoid catastrophes?
 Did your conscience guide you in the right direction?

 - At the end of the week, count how many times your conscience has spoken up.
 Did you find you heard it more when you were actively listening to it?
 How many times was it right?

 - Keep all your notes for comparison after the end of Week 2.

 - For the next five to seven days, listen to your conscience and actively IGNORE what it tells you (within reason).

-- Did you find that you stopped to listen for your conscience before making decisions?
+- Did you find that you stopped listening to your conscience before making decisions?

 - Did you find yourself uncomfortable when you actively ignored your conscience?
 How many times did you listen to it anyway, even though you were supposed to be ignoring it?